onflow/nft-storefront/docs/documentation.md

 # Purchase NFTs

 Purchasing NFTs through the NFTStorefrontV2 is simple.
-The buyer just has to provide the payment vault and the `commissionRecipient` , if applicable, during the purchase. p2p dApps don’t need any intermediaries to facilitate the purchase of listings.
+The buyer just has to provide the payment vault and the `commissionRecipient` , if applicable, during the purchase. p2p dApps don’t need any intermediaries to facilitate the purchase of listings. [`purchase`](#fun-purchase) api offered by the `Listing` resource get used to facilitate the purchase of NFT.

 During the purchase of a listing, all saleCuts are paid automatically.
-This includes the [royalties](#enabling_creator_royalties_for_your_nfts) of the NFT as well.
+This includes the [royalties](#enabling-creator-royalties-for-nfts) of the NFT as well.
 If the vault provided by the buyer doesn’t have sufficient funds, then the transaction will fail.

 ### Considerations